C2SM/git-course/advanced/slides/slides.md

 <!--
 - Argument for issues: cost - ten minutes of discussion beforehand is much cheaper than a day of work followed by "actually, we want this differently"
 - An issue is also fine as a question or a proposal - doesn't have to be a bug
-- `Fixes #12` keyword = practical detail
-  - GitHub links the PR to the issue immediately, closes the issue on merge
-  - Backlog stays honest without anyone tidying it
 - Reproducibility note = the difference between an issue someone can act on and one that sits untouched for a year
   - What you did, what you expected, what happened instead, enough context to reproduce it -->